 3. Wear inexpensive jewelry that complements everything else that you take.
-If something goes missing or gets damaged you will not be so upset.
-One watch, one ring, one bracelet and one pair of earrings in classic styles and silver colors looked fine with all my clothing.
+If something goes missing or gets damaged, you will not be so upset.
+One watch, one ring, one bracelet, and one pair of earrings in classic styles and silver colors looked OK with all my clothing.

 4. I have never been a night owl, so I explore during the day and then retire early.
 Be extra vigilant and careful if you decide to go out for a drink or have a late dinner.
 Trust your instincts.
 If something seems off, it probably is.
 Politeness is never more important than safety.
 Walk with your back straight and your head held high, and exude as much confidence as you can.
 Looking confused and lost can make you a target.

 5. Always have the appropriate charger for your phone, especially if you are using it to navigate.
+I take a photo of my rental car and tag number with my phone.
 Never let the fuel get below 1/4 tank in your rental car and take note of the color and make of the vehicle.
 Establish a landmark each time you park or start off on a long walk.